The Light Machine Guns of Sweden.

 The m/40 used the same, 20-round magazines as the Kg m/21 and the kg m/37 (BAR), inserted from the left hand side.

-A similar gun was made in Germany by the brake manufacturer Knorr-Bremse.
+A similar gun was made in Germany by the manufacturer Knorr-Bremse.
 The FG.42 made by Krieghoff was based on MG 35/36 used the same system with magazine inserted from the left, just in front of the shooters face.

 To the left Kg m/21 & m/37 magazine